egardner/sjma-50x50/content/openscholarship.md

 - Linked social media platforms for sharing the publication’s multimedia content back out to the world, with the exception of materials that community partners have stipulated must not be shared beyond the SJMA publication itself

-In published 50X50 Face to Face as an experiment in digital publishing and open scholarship, SJMA joins other reputable and forward-thinking institutions with public service missions who have expressed a bold commitment to the open and broad dissemination of collections, resources, and scholarship motivated by problems of social inequality caused by restricting access to knowledge production and exchange.
+In published *50X50* as an experiment in digital publishing and open scholarship, SJMA joins other reputable and forward-thinking institutions with public service missions who have expressed a bold commitment to the open and broad dissemination of collections, resources, and scholarship motivated by problems of social inequality caused by restricting access to knowledge production and exchange.